Parliament of India: Lok Sabha

 The Lok Sabha (House of the People) or the lower house has 543 members.
 Members are directly elected by citizens of India on the basis of universal adult franchise representing parliamentary constituencies across the country.
 Between 1952 and 2020, two additional members of the Anglo-Indian community were also nominated by the president of India on the advice of the Indian government, which was abolished in January 2020 by the 104th Constitutional Amendment Act, 2019.

 Every citizen of India who is over 18 years of age, irrespective of gender, caste, religion, or race and is otherwise not disqualified, is eligible to vote for members of the Lok Sabha.
 The constitution provides that the maximum strength of the Lok Sabha be 550 members.
 The Lok Sabha has a term of five years.
-To be eligible for membership in the Lok Sabha, a person must be a citizen of India and must be 25 years of age or older, not hold any office of profit under union or state government, mentally sound, should not be bankrupt, and should not be criminally convicted.
+To be eligible for membership in the Lok Sabha, a person must be a citizen of India and must be 25 years of age or older, not hold any office of profit under Central or state government, mentally sound, should not be bankrupt, and should not be criminally convicted.
 The total elective membership is distributed among the states in such a way that the ratio between the number of seats allotted to each state and the population of the state is, so far as practicable, the same for all states.
 Out of 543 seats of Lok Sabha, 84 seats are reserved for Scheduled castes and 47 seats are reserved for Scheduled tribe.